dwarventech/csv2sqlite/README.md

 - Support for data transformations before importing cell;
 - Generate tables with normalized data;
 - Import results to existing databases;

-##Planned features:

-- Generate foreign keys for normalization tables;
 - Generate primary keys automatically;
 - The first row of the CSV file can contain the name of each column to be used in the database;
 - Generate primary key for specified column
+- Specify transformations file (Python)

+##Planned features:

+- Generate foreign keys for normalization tables;
 - Supported for data transformations after importing cell (DBMS);

 ##Mapping file: